Bill Johnson (Ohio politician)

+Born in Roseboro, North Carolina, Johnson entered the United States Air Force after graduating from high school in 1973.
+For his time in the military, he received numerous awards and distinctions, including the Meritorious Service Medal.
+Following his retirement in 1999 at the rank of lieutenant colonel, Johnson co-founded Johnson-Schley Management Group, an information technology consulting company, before leaving to form J2 Business Solutions, where he was a defense contractor to the U.S. military.

+In the 2010 United States House of Representatives elections, Johnson defeated incumbent U.S. representative Charlie Wilson by a margin of 5%.
+He was reelected to the position six times.
+In November 2023, the Board of Trustees at Youngstown State University offered him the position of president.
+Johnson accepted and resigned from Congress in January 2024 to become the 10th president of the university.

-Early life, education, and business career
+Early life and business career

-Born in Roseboro, North Carolina in 1954, Johnson grew up on family farms.
-He entered the United States Air Force in 1973, and married Wanda Florence Porter on April 30, 1975.
-They had three children.
+William Leslie Johnson was born on November 10, 1954, in Roseboro, North Carolina.
+After graduating from S.D.
+Lee High School in Columbus, Mississippi, he entered the United States Air Force in 1973.
+Johnson graduated summa cum laude from Troy University in 1979 and from Georgia Tech in 1984 with a master's degree.
+During his tenure in the U.S. Air Force, Johnson was recognized as a Distinguished Graduate from the Air Force Reserve Officer Training Corps, Squadron Officers School, and Air Command & Staff College.
 He retired as a Lieutenant Colonel after a military career of more than 26 years.
-He graduated summa cum laude from Troy University in 1979, and he earned his master's degree from Georgia Tech in 1984.
-During his tenure in the U.S. Air Force, Johnson was recognized as a Distinguished Graduate from the Air Force Reserve Officer Training Corps, Squadron Officers School, and Air Command & Staff College.

-Johnson has received the Air Force Meritorious Service Medal, the Air Force Commendation Medal, and the National Defense Service Medal.
-As Director of the Air Force's Chief Information Officer Staff at U.S. Special Operations Command, he worked directly with senior congressional and Secretary of Defense representatives, as well as top leaders of the various U.S. intelligence communities, to ensure America's Special Operations forces were adequately equipped to carry out critical national security missions.

-He co-founded Johnson-Schley Management Group, an information technology (IT) consulting company that increased revenues by more than 200% in three years under his leadership.
+After his service in the military, he co-founded Johnson-Schley Management Group, an information technology (IT) consulting company that increased revenues by more than 200% in three years under his leadership.
 In 2003, he left the company to form J2 Business Solutions, where he provided executive-level IT support as a defense contractor to the U.S. military.
 From 2006 to 2010, he served as chief information officer of a global manufacturer of electronic components for the transportation industry.